openSUSE/news-o-o/_posts/2011-01-29-opensuse-weekly-news-issue-160-is-out.markdown

         [Linux.com/Jack Wallen: Reclaim Deleted Files and Repair Filesystems on Linux ](http://www.unixmen.com/linux-commands/1459-useful-commands-for-daily-use)
       **

-Linux is as solid an operating system as you'll ever use ” but that doesn't mean that the hardware you're running it on is equally solid.
+â€œLinux is as solid an operating system as you'll ever use â€” but that doesn't mean that the hardware you're running it on is equally solid.
 Hard drives are as prone to errors as are file systems.
 And no matter how stable an OS is, it can't prevent you from accidentally deleting files and/or folders.
 But don't despair: Linux is equipped with a number of tools that can help you repair filesystem errors and reclaim deleted files.
 Which tools?
 To start, **e2fsck**, **scalpel**, and **lsof** will get you the farthest.
-Let's take a look at how each of these can be used to help your file systems be free of errors and your files be freed from accidental deletion. (...)
+Let's take a look at how each of these can be used to help your file systems be free of errors and your files be freed from accidental deletion.â€ (...)

 **
         [BashShell.net/mike: Positional Parameters](http://bashshell.net/shell-scripts/positional-parameters/)